PiaFraus/how_is_traffic/README.md

     GOOGLE_KEY = # Obtain your key from google to access the API LOCATION_FROM = #Will be used as origins in the morning and destination in the evening LOCATION_TO = #Will be used as destination in the morning and origins in the evening

+ #Edit:
+     Google has remvoed the free usage, so this project is not updated anymore